Wakatoba Hiromi: Retirement

 After the May 2007 tournament it was reported that Wakatoba had retired, and he was quoted as saying he had lost his will to continue, and that his most memorable match was one against Terao.
 However, he subsequently denied that he had retired, and he competed in the following tournament in July.
 However, after that tournament, having fallen to the rank of makushita 57, he did retire and became an elder of the Japan Sumo Association under his old stablemaster's name of Oshiogawa the following month.
 His danpatsu-shiki, or official retirement ceremony, was held in February 2008, and he introduced his fiancé at the event.
 He worked as a coach at Oguruma stable until leaving the Sumo Association in August 2010.
 This move coincided with the death of the previous Oshiogawa, and the Oshiogawa stock was obtained by Takekaze.

-In June 2018 he was featured in Tokyo Broadcasting System Television's The Friday, working alongside fellow former sumo wrestlers Wakanojō and Wakatenro, in care for the elderly.
+In June 2018 he was featured in Tokyo Broadcasting System Television's The Friday, working alongside fellow former sumo wrestlers Wakanojō and Wakatenrō, in care for the elderly.